-Whether you want to specialize in a unique area of the law or have the opportunity to explore multiple practice areas, the Ministry of the Attorney General (MAG) Articling, Summer Law and Aboriginal Law Summer Student Programs will give you an opportunity to engage in meaningful work that serves the interests of the public.
+Whether you want to specialize in a unique area of the law or have the opportunity to explore multiple practice areas, the Ministry of the Attorney General (MAG) Articling, Summer Law and Crown-Indigenous Relations Summer Law Program Student Programs will give you an opportunity to engage in meaningful work that serves the interests of the public.

-The MAG Articling, Summer Law and Aboriginal Law Summer Student Programs will help prepare you for a successful legal career in your chosen area of practice.
+The MAG Articling, Summer Law and Indigenous Law Summer Student Programs will help prepare you for a successful legal career in your chosen area of practice.

 Summer Law Program

 Summer law students, employed from May until August, are an integral part of an expert legal team.
 As a summer law student with the Ministry of the Attorney General, you will have the opportunity to develop practical legal skills and to make a significant contribution to the projects you work on.